Toward Greater Understanding of the Relationship Between Public Perceptions of Speed, Speed Laws, and Safety

 Speed continues to be a leading factor contributing to traffic fatalities in the United States; it was implicated in more than 9,500 traffic deaths in 2015.
 Despite this, in recent years, some states have moved toward more lenient speed enforcement regimes.
 A public choice problem may be to blame: voters may not be demanding effective speed enforcement regimes of their elected officials.

-The presentation will outline a project that explored this dilemma by attempting to ascertain whether there is a relationship between state speed laws, roadway fatality rates, and public perceptions of speed.
+The presentation outlined a project that explored this dilemma by attempting to ascertain whether there is a relationship between state speed laws, roadway fatality rates, and public perceptions of speed.
 Better data are needed for definitive conclusions to be made regarding a possible relationship between these three bodies of knowledge.

-Project findings suggest that by improving data on the role of speed in crashes and public perceptions regarding speed, developing a standard measurement of speed law enforcement in each state, and adopting more consistent speed laws across states, a virtuous cycle can be initiated that helps dismantle the public choice problem, thus enabling the establishment of more effective speed enforcement regimes throughout the country.
+Project findings suggested that by improving data on the role of speed in crashes and public perceptions regarding speed, developing a standard measurement of speed law enforcement in each state, and adopting more consistent speed laws across states, a virtuous cycle can be initiated that helps dismantle the public choice problem, thus enabling the establishment of more effective speed enforcement regimes throughout the country.

 About the Speakers